Most Americans have used FedEx at some point to deliver or receive packages, as it’s one of the most reliable courier services in the country.

 It depends.
 Most FedEx shipment exceptions’ durations depend on what had caused the delay in the first place.

-However, it’s safe to assume that most exceptions are resolved in less than a week.
+However, assuming that most exceptions are resolved in less than a week is safe.

 Will Your Package Still Be Delivered If It Says Delivery Exception?

-Yes, your package will still be delivered even if it says delivery exception.
-There might be some delays if you see a shipping exception, but it might still arrive at its final destination on time.
+Your package will still be delivered even if it says delivery exception.
+There might be some delays if you see packages with a shipping exception, but they might still arrive at their final destination on time.

 What Should You Do If Your Package Says “Exception?”

-A FedEx shipping exception might seem like the end of the world for online shoppers.
+A FedEx shipping exception might seem like the world’s end for online shoppers.

 However, the right thing to do is to contact FedEx immediately so they can help you handle delivery exceptions.